micaelpreis/installing-ruby-on-rails/README.md

 	source ~/.bash_profile

-With rbenv installed and configurated, it's time to install Ruby.
+With rbenv installed and configured, it's time to install Ruby.
 In this tutorial we are installing the version 2.3.0 of Ruby, but feel free to install the version that you desire.

 To install Ruby run the following command.